What is Azure AD entitlement management?

 With an access package, an administrator or delegated access package manager lists the resources (groups, apps, and sites), and the roles the users need for those resources.

 Access packages also include one or more policies.
 A policy defines the rules or guardrails for assignment to access package.
-Each policy can be used to ensure that only the appropriate users are able to request access, that there are approvers for their request, and that their access to those resources is time-limited and will expire if not renewed.
+Each policy can be used to ensure that only the appropriate users are able to have access assignments, and the access is time-limited and will expire if not renewed.

 - Either the already-existing users (typically employees or already-invited guests), or the partner organizations of external users, that are eligible to request access